Use Cases

 Specify the user's

-to display in the initial state as a server-side initial value from among thestore_id
+store_idto display in the initial state as an initial value for a server-side parameter, selected from among thestore_idvalues associated withtenant_id

 Initial rendering process on front-end